TryItOnline/cixl/README.md

 <a href="https://liberapay.com/basic-gongfu/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>

 ## cixl
-#### a minimal scripting language
+#### a minimal, decently typed scripting language

-This project aims to produce a minimal scripting language for embedding in and extending from C. In a way, it's Lua taken one step further down the path of simplicity.
+This project aims to produce a minimal, decently typed scripting language for embedding in and extending from C. In a way, it's Lua taken one step further down the path of simplicity.
 The language is implemented as a straight forward interpreter that is designed to be as fast as possible without compromising on simplicity, transparency and flexibility.

 ### Getting Started
 To get started, you'll need a decent C compiler with GNU-extensions and CMake installed.
 A primitive REPL is included, the executable weighs in at 200k.
 It's highly recommended to run the REPL through ```rlwrap``` for a less nerve-wrecking editing experience.